 - Step6: Deadhead the gomphrena whenever deep dead patches are noticed.
-It will definitely encourage new branch growth.
+It will encourage new branch growth.

 Harvesting gomphrena seeds

 You can easily harvest gomphrena seeds anytime throughout the year.
 The best seed to harvest is that which is dried by itself on the plant.
 I know it is very hard to wait for 3 to 4 months to get self-dried gomphrena flowers.
 That’s why I recommend leaving the flowers in the plant that blooms after the first monsoon or rainy season.
 These flowers will be ready to harvest before the frost.
-Meanwhile, follow these step to harvest gomphrena.
+Meanwhile, follow these steps to harvest gomphrena.

 - Step3: After picking dry the flowers again in full sun for 5-7 days.
 Keep rotating the flowers for drying thoroughly and equally.

 - Step4: Store the seeds in an airtight container with some contact fungicide.
-The fungicide is used to protect any fungal attack.
+The fungicide is used to protect against any fungal attack.

-- Step5: Use these seeds for growing new gomphrena plant.
+- Step5: Use these seeds for growing a new gomphrena plant.
 The self-life of these seeds is 2 years or 48 months.
 After that, the seeds lose quality and vitality.

 Best gomphrena seeds online

 Check the latest price of gomphrena globose, Makhmali, and vadamli worldwide only on Amazon: